jackel119/website/contents/articles/2016-12-19-autumn-part-one/index.md

 Believe it or not, we're still not done!
 But, that’s it for part one.

-Check back soon to find out more about what we got up to in the second half of the term!
+*To find out what we did in the second half of term, head over to [Part Two](/articles/2016-12-20-autumn-part-two/)!*

 *Tom*